-ENGL-1C Critical Thinking/Advanced Composition 3.0 units
+ENGL-1C Critical Thinking/Adv.Comp.

 Principles of critical thinking, reading, and writing beyond freshman composition; focuses on the principles of, and the development of, logical and analytical reasoning, argumentative writing, and on the principles of rhetoric (invention, arrangement, style, memory, delivery, modes of discourse, audience).
-Not open for credit to student with credit in ENGL 41.
 Prerequisite: ENGL 1A with a grade of "C" or better.
+(L)